Russell Martin (footballer): Personal life

+Martin was born in Brighton, East Sussex, to parents Dean and Kerry.
+He has two older brothers, Jamie and David, and a younger brother, Pepe, while his parents also fostered.
+His father was a taxi driver who subjected Martin's mother to domestic abuse and spent periods in prison.
+His father's gambling addiction saw the family lose their house in Hollingbury, moving to Hollingdean.
+His father coached his son's football teams.
+Martin was educated at Varndean School then Varndean College, achieving A-Levels in history, PE and drama.
+Prior to signing with Wycombe he was cleaning pub toilets in the mornings before school, then working in a Spar in the evenings.

+Martin established a charitable foundation in his hometown of Brighton, initially set up as a football academy, named the Russell Martin Foundation.
+The charity aims to use "the power of football to help change people's lives" by providing access to football, education, and health courses in the local community.

+Martin has been a vegan since 2014, initially for health reasons as he sought to manage issues with ulcerative colitis.
+He was also a part-owner of Erpingham House, a vegan restaurant in the UK.
+In a 2018 interview, he stated that he had joined the Green Party of England and Wales.
+He is also a proponent of Buddhism.

+On 31 July 2024, Martin was awarded an honorary degree from the University of Brighton for his charitable work with the Russell Martin Foundation.

 Club career

 Early career

-Born in Brighton, East Sussex, Martin was educated at Varndean School.
-He joined Brighton & Hove Albion's youth academy before leaving by mutual consent in early 2004 to join Isthmian League Division One South side Lewes.
+Martin joined Brighton & Hove Albion's youth academy before leaving by mutual consent in early 2004 to join Isthmian League Division One South side Lewes.
 He then had trials with several clubs, including Charlton Athletic.

 Martin joined Wycombe Wanderers in 2004.
 He made his debut in a 2–1 home victory over Cambridge United on 7 August 2004, then went on to make ten more appearances during the 2004–05 season.
 Ahead of the 2006–07 season, Martin signed a new two-year contract with the club.
-In the following season, he played in the League Two semi-final against Stockport County, which Wycombe lost 2–1 on aggregate.
+In the following season, he played in the League Two play-off semi-final against Stockport County, which Wycombe lost 2–1 on aggregate.

 On 29 May 2008, Martin moved to Peterborough United, who had just been promoted to League One.
 He signed a three-year contract.
 Martin became the club's youngest ever captain after taking over from Craig Morgan.
 In his first season at Peterborough, Martin captained the club to gain promotion to the Championship.